Polymer/old-docs-site/app/2.0/docs/glossary.md

 framework for Web Components.

 ## L
+### lazy-imports
+Lazy Imports are a declarative way to describe the resources that you will import lazily, and a method for loading them.
+Because this kind of lazy import is declarative, we are able to give you accurate lint warnings and sharded bundling without any configuration needed.

 ### lazy loading
 Lazy loading takes advantage of routing to load elements only when they are required for render.
 Used correctly, lazy loading can improve performance.

-For an example implementation of lazily-loaded elements, see the [Shop app](https://github.com/Polymer/shop).
-In the Shop app, views are elements which are instantiated only when they are routed to.
+For an example implementation of lazily-loaded elements, see the [Polymer Starter Kit](https://github.com/PolymerElements/polymer-starter-kit).
+In the starter kit, views are elements which are instantiated only when they are routed to.

 ### linter
 A linter is a piece of software that analyzes code for suspicious-looking constructions that can